akselalp/ai_news_agent/README.md

 # AI News Agent

-A smart Python agent that runs daily to fetch AI-related news, summarize articles using GPT-4, rank the most important stories, and output the top 10 AI updates of the day.
+A smart Python agent that runs daily to fetch AI-related news, summarizes articles using GPT-o4-mini, ranks the most important stories, and outputs the top 10 AI updates of the day.
+Also sends a notification to an iPhone using Pushover with the Notion URL which takes the user directly to the Notion page with the top 10 AI articles of the day.

 ## Features

 - **Multi-source news aggregation**: Fetches from arXiv, Hacker News, TechCrunch, and more
-- **AI-powered summarization**: Uses GPT-4 to create concise 2-3 sentence summaries
+- **AI-powered summarization**: Uses GPT-o4-mini to create concise 2-3 sentence summaries
-- **Intelligent ranking**: GPT-4 ranks articles by importance for AI researchers, builders, and investors
+- **Intelligent ranking**: GPT-o4-mini ranks articles by importance for AI researchers, builders, and investors
 - **Multiple output formats**: Markdown files, Notion pages, and email delivery
 - **Scheduled execution**: Can run daily automatically
+- **Scheduled Updates and Notifications**: Updates Notion each day and sends a notification to an Iphone with the Notion page URL using Pushover
 - **Comprehensive logging**: Detailed logs for monitoring and debugging
 - **Error handling**: Robust error handling and fallback mechanisms